Ackee-Blockchain/wake/docs/fuzzer.md

 ### What to do when Woke fuzzer finds a bug

-When Woke fuzzer finds a bug it will print out a standard Python traceback and ask if a debugger should be attached.
+When Woke fuzzer finds a bug, it will print out a standard Python traceback and ask if a debugger should be attached.
 With the debugger not being attached, the current process is stopped but the rest of the processes continue fuzzing.
 The bug can be later checked out in execution logs the same way as when [checking out the progress](#checking-out-the-progress).
 With the debugger attached, [IPython debugger](https://github.com/gotcha/ipdb) instance is created which allows exploring the state of the fuzzing instance and development chain.